open-webui/open-webui/.github/pull_request_template.md

 ### Fixed

-- [List any fixes or corrections, including bug fixes, typo fixes, or other corrections]
+- [List any fixes, corrections, or bug fixes]

 ### Changed

-- [List any changes or updates, including refactorings, optimizations, or other modifications]
+- [List any changes, updates, refactorings, or optimizations]

 ### Removed

-- [List any removed features, files, or deprecated functionalities and APIs]
+- [List any removed features, files, or deprecated functionalities]

 ### Security

-- [List any security-related changes, including vulnerability fixes or security enhancements]
+- [List any new or updated security-related changes, including vulnerability fixes]

 ### Breaking Changes

-- [List any breaking changes, including changes that may affect existing functionality or compatibility]
+- [List any breaking changes affecting compatibility or functionality]

 ---